strawberriesandcheese/three-openll-labels/demo/subpages/md_content/start.md

 The labelling API is based on [webgl-operate](https://github.com/cginternals/webgl-operate/tree/master/source/text) and [openll-cpp](https://github.com/cginternals/openll-cpp/tree/master) implementations of [OpenLL](https://openll.org/).

-## Why do we need it?
+## Why do I need it?

 Three.js offers [different options to create text](https://threejs.org/docs/#manual/en/introduction/Creating-text), but most are not easy to seamlessly use in a scene.
 An alternative is using [TextGeometry](https://threejs.org/docs/#examples/en/geometries/TextGeometry), a vertex-based geometry whose complexity rises when trying to have smooth round letters without aliasing effects.
 Additionally TextGeometry results in 3D text which is unnecessarily distracting when just trying to visualize data.

-Since three.js is supposed to facillitate fast prototyping and creating 3D scenes without the need for an extensive background in computer graphics
+Since three.js is supposed to facillitate fast prototyping and creating 3D scenes without the need for an extensive background in computer graphics, a straight forward way to label scenes is very important.
+This extension provides a simple way to add high-quality 2D labels to a three.js scene.

-TODO: finish sentence

 ## What can I do with it?